joshmarinacci/webxr-workshops/intro/README.md

-# Introduction to HTML, WebXR, and AFrame
+# Introduction to HTML, WebXR, and A-Frame

 What the student will learn: How markup in the source code translates into what you see in the final webpage.
 They will make a simple page with standard html, add an image, then switch to VR mode and add a cube.